Updated November 6th 2020

 Perhaps, in our quest to find the ‘perfect exercise’ we have missed the more important issue of how to make exercise enjoyable enough to be continued long term.” from sports science and medicine

 I absolutely agree with the last sentence above!
 Hiit will give quick results and does have a place as part of a balanced training programme.
-However, If you want to be a good or very good athlete, training must be enjoyable to be sustained.
+However, If you want to be a good or very good athlete, training must be varied and enjoyable to be sustained.

 Enjoy your training